 -DO NOT SHOW UP UNDER THE INFLUENCE OF ALCOHOL OR DRUGS.
-State law dictates that if you are observed to be intoxicated or high,
+State law dictates if you are observed to be intoxicated or high, you

-you will not be tattooed that day.
-You'll have wasted an appointment slot and you'll go to the back of the line for re-scheduling.
+will not be tattooed that day.
+You'll likely lose your deposit and will go to the back of the line for re-scheduling.
+Smoking Marijuana generally

 -Please be aware you're in a public, professional environment.
-We won't offend you by using offensive/vulgar language and we request the same
+We won't offend you by using offensive/vulgar language or behavior and we request

-courtesy.
-Our wives, children or those of our clients may be within earshot of the tattooing area: we wouldn't come to your house and disrespect you
+the same courtesy.
+Our wives, children or those of our clients may be within earshot of the tattooing area: we wouldn't come to your house and

 You will receive a price quote from the Tattooist before beginning the tattoo.
 You can either accept the price and begin the tattoo or you can walk